 Don’t worry if you happen to be using the computer outside of the active hours as Windows will prompt you for confirmation before restarting and give you the option to postpone the restart and install of updates.

-We have covered all aspects of Windows 10 updates in another post called ‘Windows 10 Updates -Everything you need to know’.
+I have another post called ‘Windows 10 Updates -Everything you need to know’ which goes into a lot more detail.
 Please read that post for further information.

 Wait.. before you go, please leave us a comment.

-We hope you found this guide on how to change when Windows 10 updates useful.
-We spend lots of time putting these guides together.
-If we helped you then please help us and leave a comment below and a like on Facebook.
+I hope you found this guide on how to change when Windows 10 updates useful.
+I spend lots of time putting these guides together and appreciate any feedback or comments left below.
+Please also check out the rest of my website Techsnail.com.